Sheraton Mexico City Maria Isabel Hotel: History

 The Maria Isabel Hotel was built in 1962 by Bolivian tycoon Antenor Patiño.
-He named the hotel for his late daughter, Maria Isabel Patiño de Goldsmith, who died in 1954, at the age of 17, from complications in the seventh month of pregnancy, after eloping with 20-year-old British heir James Goldsmith.
+He named the hotel after his late daughter, Maria Isabel Patiño de Goldsmith, who died in 1954, at the age of 17, from complications in the seventh month of pregnancy, after eloping with 20-year-old British heir James Goldsmith.
 The hotel was designed by renowned Mexican architect Juan Sordo Madaleno, working with architects José Villagrán García, Ricardo Legorreta, and José Adolfo Wiechers.
 In April 1963, the Maria Isabel was taken over by Mexican hotel magnate Cesar Balsa's Balsa Hotels.
 In November 1963, Balsa Hotels became represented by Sheraton Hotels in the US.

 In 1969, the Maria Isabel was sold to Sheraton.
 They renamed it the Maria Isabel-Sheraton Hotel and added a new rear tower, designed by Mexican architect Manuel de Santiago de la Torre, increasing the number of rooms from 502 to 747.
 The hotel was later renamed the Sheraton Maria Isabel Hotel and Towers.

-Controversy
+Controversy and Incidents

+On March 18, 1981, at around 8:30 PM, a fire began inside the 17th floor of the hotel building, completely burning that floor, with the flames burning much of the next floor (18th floor), and of the floor below (16th floor), also hitting some of the floors above.

+The Mexican Red Cross with local hospitald Mexico City sent out 26 ambulances to treat injured guests.
+10 fire trucks were also sent out to take out the fire, with 50 firefighters.
+Most guests on floors below were evacuated, while Hotel Staff worked with emergency responders.
+Some guests above and near the fire were stuck due to bellowing smoke, which caused stairs and passageways to be blocked.
+After the fire reportedly began, at 10:09 PM, all floors that had flames (including the engulfed 17th floor) were fully burnt out.
+This let responders head up to the floors and evacuate all guests who were stuck from above the 15th floor, plus assisting guests who had injuries, mostly coming from burns and inhaling of toxic fumes.

+After a full investigation, the Mexican Res Cross reported that 3 people had died from their injuries while being stuck in the hotel.
+They were identified as Mexico City firefighter Juan Manuel Cruz Carmona, aged 23, bellboy Francisco Galvan Trejo, and Victor Daniel Gonzalez, a Mexican guest at the hotel, aged 30.
+It was unknown what caused fully caused the ignition of the fire, but reports given indicated it was caused by both a short circuit plus paint that was used during a refurbishment of the 17th floor.